 Hearing Impaired/ TTY 303-271-5517

-The Criminal Investigations Division is a specialized group of deputies investigates felony crimes committed in unincorporated Jefferson County and files cases with the district attorney's office.
+The Criminal Investigations Division is a specialized group of deputies that investigate felony crimes committed in unincorporated Jefferson County and files cases with the District Attorney's Office.

-The persons unit investigates homicide, sexual assault (adult victim), kidnapping, domestic violence, serious assault cases, robberies, missing persons and unattended deaths.
+The Crimes Against Persons Section investigates homicide, sexual assault (adult victim), kidnapping, domestic violence, serious assault cases, robberies, missing persons and unattended deaths.
 This team has investigators who specialize in cold case homicides.

 This team is assigned to investigate felony property crimes, including burglary, theft, motor vehicle theft, criminal mischief, trespass and other crimes.
 Investigators have found that many of the property-related crimes that occur in this county are crimes of opportunity.
 Suspects tend to take the path of least resistance by looking for open or unlocked doors.
 For crime-prevention tips, visit our Crime Prevention page.

 The Special Investigations Unit investigates the following crimes: domestic and international terrorism; liquor violations; vice; complex crimes; identity theft; fraud; forgery; computer forensics; and gang activity.
 Investigators work closely with investigators from the United States Postal Service on cases involving stolen mail.
 The special investigations unit also conducts concealed weapon permit and federal firearms license background checks and investigates permit violations.